Du Barry Was a Lady: Later productions

-The show has been produced in concert form several times in both the United States and the United Kingdom.
+The show has been produced in concert form in both the United States and the United Kingdom.
 The two London productions, in 1993 and 2001, were by the Discovering Lost Musicals Charitable Trust and featured Louise Gold as May Daly with Barry Cryer as Louis in 1993 and Desmond Barrit in 2001.
 The May 1993 production was at the Barbican Centre.
 The November 2001 concert was (like the original London production) at Her Majesty's Theatre, recorded for radio by the BBC (it was broadcast on BBC Radio 3 during Christmas 2002).

 New York City Center Encores! presented a staged concert in February 1996 with Robert Morse (Louis) and Faith Prince (May).
 New York's Musicals Tonight! presented a production March–April, 2017.

 The song "Give Him the Ooh-La-La" was performed by Carol Burnett in one of her earlier TV appearances in 1956 as part of the Omnibus program The American Musical Comedy.

 The show later appeared on the BBC Radio with Louise Gold and Desmond Barrit singing the lead roles.

 Du Barry Was a Lady received a fully staged production in May 2014 by San Francisco's 42nd Street Moon Company starring Bruce Vilanch in the Bert Lahr role, directed and choreographed by Zack Thomas Wilde.